Comprehensive Guide on Common Medication Interactions and Vitamin Deficiencies

 Patients taking these medications should regularly monitor their vitamin and mineral levels through blood tests and discuss potential deficiencies with their healthcare providers.
 Supplementing with dietary adjustments or IV vitamin infusions may be recommended, but it is essential to discuss new supplements with a doctor to avoid potential interactions.

-This detailed understanding of drug-induced nutrient depletions is crucial for maintaining optimal health and ensuring the effectiveness of medical treatments, including specialized therapies like IV vitamin infusions.
+This detailed understanding of drug-induced nutrient depletions is crucial for maintaining optimal health and ensuring the effectiveness of medical treatments, including specialised therapies like IV vitamin infusions.

 Common Q&A about Medication Interactions and Vitamin Deficiencies